CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 ```
 git stash -> stash
-git stash list -> to list all your s
+git stash list -> to list all your stashes
+git stash pop -> will get the last stash and apply it to the *current* working director
 ```

 # Appendix